Wednesday, July 18, 2018

 Friederike at the Museum

 The Museumsgesellschaft is Freiburg’s oldest Bürgergesellschaft.
-Civil society is not the correct translation for, in this case, Bürgergesellschaft rather signifies a unique society of citizens with a common interest.
-In 1806 it was the joint acquisition of expensive books, journals, and newspapers to be shared by all members of the Lesegesellschaft (reading society), the initial name of the Museumsgesellschaft.
-Here you may like to read about its history and name change.
+Civil society is not the correct translation for, in this case, Bürgergesellschaft, which signifies a unique society of citizens with a common interest.
+In 1806, it was the joint acquisition of expensive books, journals, and newspapers to be shared by all members of the Lesegesellschaft (reading society), the initial name of the Museumsgesellschaft.
+Here, you may like to read about its history and name change.

-The Lesegesellschaft was founded at the time when Napoleon ruled over Europe and when following Austria's total defeat in the battle of Austerlitz, the French emperor ordered that the Catholic Breisgau, the Schwanzfeder (tail feather) of the Habsburg empire, was" married by force" to the Protestant Grand Duchy of Baden.
+The Lesegesellschaft was founded during Napoleon's rule over Europe.
+Following Austria's total defeat in the battle of Austerlitz, the French emperor ordered that the Catholic Breisgau, the Schwanzfeder (tail feather) of the Habsburg empire, be" married by force" to the Protestant Grand Duchy of Baden.

 Friederike, competent and charming at the rostrum of the Museumsgesellschaft